brdav/ppca-cpp/README.md

 ## Overview

 **ppca-cpp** implements Probabilistic Principal Component Analysis (PPCA) as described by Tipping & Bishop (1999), with a focus on speed, usability, and robust handling of missing data.
-The core is written in C++ (Armadillo + CARMA + pybind11), exposed via a simple Python interface.
+The core is written in C++ (Armadillo), exposed via a simple Python interface.

 ### Key Features